On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions: Convergence of Adam with generalized smooth objective functions

 To better understand the theoretical significance of the generalized smoothness, \cite{zhang2020improved} provided an alternative form in \eqref{eq:general_smooth_1} with $q=1$, only requiring $f$ to be differentiable.
 They showed that \eqref{eq:general_smooth_1} is sufficient to elucidate the convergence of gradient-clipping algorithms.

 There are three key reasons for opting for \eqref{eq:general_smooth_1}.
 Firstly, considering our access is limited to first-order stochastic gradients, it's logical to only assume that $f$ is differentiable.
-Second, as pointed out by Lemma A.2 in \cite{zhang2020improved} and Proposition 1 in \cite{faw2023beyond}, \eqref{eq:general_smooth_1} and \eqref{eq:general_smooth_2} are equivalent up to constant factors when $f$ is twice differentiable considering $q=1$.
+Second, as pointed out by \cite[Lemma A.2]{zhang2020improved} and \cite[Proposition 1]{faw2023beyond}, \eqref{eq:general_smooth_1} with $q=1$ and \eqref{eq:general_smooth_2} are equivalent up to constant factors when $f$ is twice differentiable.
 Thus, \eqref{eq:general_smooth_1} covers a broader range of functions than \eqref{eq:general_smooth_2}.
 Finally, it's easy to verify that \eqref{eq:general_smooth_1} is strictly weaker than $L$-smoothness.
 A concrete example is that the simple function $f(x)=x^4, x\in \mR$ does not satisfy any global $L$-smoothness but \eqref{eq:general_smooth_1}.
-Moreover, the expanded range of $q$ to $[0,2)$ is necessary as all univariate rational functions $P(x)/Q(x)$, where $P,Q$ are polynomials and double exponential functions $a^{(b^x)}$ with $a,b > 1$ are $(L_0,L_{q})$-smooth with $1<q<2$ (see Proposition 3.4 \cite{rakhlinconvergence}).
-We refer interested readers to see \cite{zhang2020why,zhang2020improved,faw2023beyond,rakhlinconvergence} for more discussions of concrete examples of the generalized smoothness.
+Moreover, the expanded range of $q$ to $[0,2)$ is necessary as all univariate rational functions $P(x)/Q(x)$, where $P,Q$ are polynomials and double exponential functions $a^{(b^x)}$ with $a,b > 1$ are $(L_0,L_{q})$-smooth with $1<q<2$ (see \cite[Proposition 3.4]{rakhlinconvergence}).
+We refer interested readers to see \cite{zhang2020why,zhang2020improved,faw2023beyond,rakhlinconvergence} for more discussions of concrete examples of generalized smoothness.